polyaxon/polyaxon/README.md

 # Parallel executions

-You can run you processing jobs or model training in parallel, Polyaxon provides a [mapping](https://polyaxon.com/docs/automation/mapping/) abstraction to manage concurrent jobs.
+You can run your processing or model training jobs in parallel, Polyaxon provides a [mapping](https://polyaxon.com/docs/automation/mapping/) abstraction to manage concurrent jobs.

 # DAGs and workflows